colinsurprenant/redstorm/README.md

 ### Gems in your topology

 RedStorm requires [Bundler](http://gembundler.com/) **if gems are needed** in your topology.
 Basically supply a `Gemfile` in the root of your project directory with the gems required in your topology.
-If you are using Bundler for other gems **you should** group the topology gems in a Bunder group of your choice.
+If you are using Bundler also for other gems than those required in the topology **you should** group the topology gems in a Bunder group of your choice.

 1. have Bundler install the gems locally